Capital One business loans review

 After you submit your application, Capital One will call with an offer, usually within two business days.
 You’ll also get an email with your loan details and a request for additional documents.
 After you submit your documents, Capital One sends you a loan agreement, which you can e-sign and submit.

-To learn more about how business loans work or compare lenders, check out our business loans guide.
+Learn more about how business loans work or compare lenders, read our business loans guide.

 Frequently asked questions

 Answers to common questions about Capital One business loans.